What is Umami?

 Umami provides a mouthwatering sensation

-Umami is easy to achieve
+Umami taste is easy to achieve

 Umami was discovered over 100 years ago in Japan

-Umami was first identified by Japanese scientist Dr. Kikunae Ikeda.
+Umami substance was first identified by Japanese scientist Dr. Kikunae Ikeda.
 While enjoying a bowl of kelp broth called kombu dashi, he noticed that the savory flavor was distinct from the four basic tastes of sweet, sour, bitter, and salty.
 He named this additional taste “umami,” which literally means “essence of deliciousness” in Japanese.
-Dr. Ikeda eventually found the taste of umami was attributed to glutamate.
+Dr. Ikeda eventually found that the taste of umami was attributed to glutamate.

 International recipes to enjoy umami